tpluscode/tpluscode.github.io/source/_posts/2016-03-12-rest-misconceptions-5.markdown

 ![wsdl in vs](/uploads/03/wsdl.png)

 You guessed it: **WSDL**.
 The infamous [Web Services Description Language][wsdl], which in it's latest incarnation is about as old as the first mention of REST.
-And it's bu no means the [first attempt][ws-history] at web services.
+And it's by no means the [first attempt][ws-history] at web services.
 Haven't we just come full circle? :recycle:

 ![api evolution](/uploads/03/api-evolution.jpg)